cmu-sei/CDAS/UserGuide.md

 - allow_defense:
     - true: defender makes changes to its network during the simulation
     - false: defender does make changes to its network during the simulation
+- increment_budget:
+    - [Integer] the number of times to increment each defender's budget within the simulation time frame.
+For example, incrementing the budget 4 times over a simulattion time frame of one year would increment each defender's budget every quarter at a rate of 1/4 the annual budget

 ### Simulation Configuration